 Learn something new with workshops, talks, demonstrations, garden advice from the experts, and more

-There's more to the Chelsea Flower Show than just show gardens.
-There are also live demonstrations, workshops and talks.
+There's more to the Chelsea Flower Show than just the gardens.
+There are also live demonstrations, workshops, talks, and plenty of opportunities for shopping.

 You can also marvel at science in The Discovery Zone, which champions the latest exciting innovations and research from the world of horticulture.
 Explore interactive displays and exhibits in this dedicated space in the Great Pavilion.